emmt/ArrayTools.jl/README.md

 `prop` specifies the initial properties (more on this below), `T` is the type of array element, `init` is usually `undef` and `dims` is a tuple of array dimensions.
-If `arr` is an existing array, the object `A` created above will reference this array and hence share its contents with the caller (call `copy(arr)` to avoid that).
+If `arr` is an existing array, the object `A` created above will reference this array and hence share its content with the caller (call `copy(arr)` to avoid that).
 The same applies if the initial properties are specified by a dictionary.